0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 want to utilize.

 Partisia Blockchain is governed by a group of system smart contracts.
 The system contracts solve different types of tasks.
-Below the contracts and plugins are listed under a category and description of their overall responsibilities.
-Each contract has a link for to the contract through the [Partisia Blockchain Browser](https://browser.partisiablockchain.com/).
+Below the contracts are listed under a category and description of their overall responsibilities.
+Each contract description links to the contract on chain via the the [Partisia Blockchain Browser](https://browser.partisiablockchain.com/).
 In the browser you can see the contract state and invoke the actions of the contract with your [wallet](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/).